find your perfect LLM program

 In the accordance with the above, in order to qualify as a barrister in the UK, a prospective lawyer can study an undergraduate degree in law (LLB), or an undergraduate degree in any other subject followed by the conversion course or GDL.

-On completion of the LLB or GDL, a prospective lawyer can take the vocational training Bar Professional Training Course (BPTC), which involves one year of full-time study or two years part-time study.
-However, all trainee barristers are required to be admitted to an Inn of Court before registration on the Bar Professional Training Course.
-The Inns of Court are: The honorable societies of Lincoln’s Inn, Gray’s Inn, Middle Temple and Inner Temple.
+On completion of the LLB or GDL, a prospective lawyer can take the vocational training Bar courses, formerly known as Bar Professional Training Course (BPTC), which involves one year of full-time study or two years part-time study.
+However, all trainee barristers are required to be admitted to an Inn of Court before registration on Bar courses.
+The Inns of Court are the honorable societies of Lincoln’s Inn, Gray’s Inn, Middle Temple and Inner Temple.

-Prospective lawyers can study their BPTC at the College of Law, BPP University College and many other UK law schools.
-After the vocational stage (BPTC), the trainee barrister needs to do a pupillage, where he or she ‘shadows’ an experienced barrister assigned to him/her.
+Prospective lawyers can study their Bar course at a wide number of law schools and universities in the UK including, the University of Law, Cardiff University, Bristol Law School, BPP University and many other UK law schools.
+After the vocational stage, the trainee barrister needs to do a pupillage, where they ‘shadow’ an experienced barrister assigned to them.
 The trainee barrister spends one year as a pupil in barristers' chambers or in another organisation approved by the Bar Standards Board as a Pupillage Training Organization (PTO).

 After the pupillage training, the final step is to obtain tenancy in a set of barristers' chambers as a self-employed barrister, or to go into practice as an employed barrister.